 The best place to start looking for inspiration is from photos of you & your fiance.
 You are probably thinking WHAT???
 Yes, skip Pinterest at this moment.
 Instead, gather favorite photos of you & your finance.
 From these photos take notes on what you like.
 For example, what you’re wearing, the colors of your outfit, accessories, hairstyle, photo location, and if it was an occasion, the event.
 Look for similarities and also, things you don’t like.
 And jot these notes in a note-taking app on your phone for reference later on.

-Next, you want to clarify what you want inspiration on for your wedding day, is it just your wedding day look, our specialty at Marti & Co., or the venue, poses for your wedding photos, reception flowers, shoes, etc. Once you have a list of the areas of your wedding you’d like to find inspiration for it’s time to start your inspiration search.
+Next, you want to clarify what you want inspiration on for your wedding day, is it just your wedding day look, our specialty at Marti & Company, or the venue, poses for your wedding photos, reception flowers, shoes, etc. Once you have a list of the areas of your wedding you’d like to find inspiration for it’s time to start your inspiration search.
 And yes, Pinterest is on this list, just not the first source.

 Here are my 10 favorite sources for Bridal Inspiration.